citadel-tech/coinswap/README.md

 ### Bitcoind Setup

-The apps also requires a fully synced, non-prunded `bitcoind` node with RPC access on Testnet4 with `-txindex` enabled.
+The apps also requires a fully synced, non-pruned `bitcoind` node with RPC access on Testnet4 with `-txindex` enabled.
 Follow the [guide here](./docs/app%20demos/bitcoind.md) for setup instructions.

 ### Build and Run the Apps
 ```console